latifkabir/n3He_Soft/Library/libn3He/README.md

 1. Do 'make' to compile the library.

-2. The produced .so (shared library will be inside lib directory).
+2. This will produce  libn3He.so (shared library will be inside lib directory).

 3. Place the .so file in a directory under LD_LIBRARY_PATH.